K-theory and index theory on manifolds with a proper Lie group action: Leaf-wise PDOs

-A space symbol $\sigma$ is of `negative order' if it becomes an element of $\K(\gtS_{lf}(E))$ after being multiplied by any element of $C_0(X)$. \end{defi}
+A symbol $\sigma$ is of `negative order' if it becomes an element of $\K(\gtS_{lf}(E))$ after being multiplied by any element of $C_0(X)$. \end{defi}

-\begin{rem} {\rm The space symbol is the actual symbol of the operator on $X$.
-The Lie symbol is the symbol of the operator lifted to $G/M_x\simeq O_x$, i.e. with the Riemannian metric of $G/M_x$ on the orbit.
-This latter symbol will be used for the construction of the operator out of symbol.} \end{rem}

-\begin{rem} {\rm $1^{\rm o}$.
-The strong estimate on $\gtb(x,\eta)$ required in definition 3.7, $2^{\rm o}$, is not needed in the item $2^{\rm o}$ here because of an almost canonical choice of coordinate systems in the tangent spaces along the orbit (and the stabilizer-invariance of the symbols).
+\begin{rem} {\rm The strong estimate on $\gtb(x,\eta)$ required in definition 3.5, $2^{\rm o}$, is not needed in the item $2^{\rm o}$ of definition 5.5 because of an almost canonical choice of coordinate systems in the tangent spaces along the orbit (and the stabilizer-invariance of the symbols).} \end{rem}

-$2^{\rm o}$.
-Definition 5.6 was given with the assumption that all our symbols are continuous functions.
-Recall from definition 3.7 that one can also use symbols which are not everywhere continuous, e.g. `classical' symbols.
-In order to take this possibility into account, definition 5.6 should be modified.
+\begin{rem} {\rm Definition 5.5 was given with the assumption that all our symbols are continuous functions.
+Recall from definition 3.5 that one can also use symbols which are not everywhere continuous, e.g. `classical' symbols.
+In order to take this possibility into account, definition 5.5 should be modified.
 This refers both to $\sigma(x,\xi)$ and $\gtb(x,\eta)$.
-The terminology that has to be used is given below (cf. also definition 3.7).
-The words `outside of a compact set in $\eta$' should be introduced in both conditions $1^{\rm o}$ and $2^{\rm o}$.} \end{rem}
+The terminology that has to be used is given below (cf. also definition 3.5).} \end{rem}

 \begin{term}We will say that a function $a(x,\eta)$ satisfies a certain condition outside of a compact set in $\eta$ if for any compact set $L'$ in the variable $x$ there is a compact set $L''$ in the variable $\eta$ such that the said condition holds for all $(x,\eta)$ with $x\in L',\eta\notin L''$. \end{term}